oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

   </picture>
 </p>

-Miriam Suzanne – the author of the CSS layers specification and the CSS Tricks guide shared above – also created this CodePen below to quickly check if your current browser supports cascade layers.
+[Miriam Suzanne](/authors/miriam/) – the author of the CSS layers specification and the CSS Tricks guide shared above – also created a CodePen to quickly check if your current browser supports cascade layers:

 {{ embed.codepen(
   id='poweapY',